arielj/rails-new-app/README.md

 - support `rails new` flags configuration
 - research requirements
 - support a `rails-new-app-defaults` file at the HOME dir to set default options if empty answers
+- show an option to NOT ignore or set an RC file, --no-rc is set by default

 #### Ideas for other tools:

-- dotenv/figaro
+- dotenv/figaro/dotenv_validator?
 - resque/sideqik/suckerpunch/other?
 - CSS framework? bootstrap/tailwind/material/spectre/bulma (this affects the form builders processor)
-- CI config? github actions / travis / circleci / bitbucket / gitlab / others
+- CI config? ~github actions~ / travis / circleci / bitbucket / gitlab / others
-- carrierwave/paperclip/dragonfly?
+- carrierwave/paperclip/dragonfly/install activestorage?
 - js linter?
 None/ESlint/StandardJS
 - exception_notification / airbreak / other reporting tools
 - redis?